-This week’s tips for a great weekend-read is the beautiful, gripping, sad and at the same time hopeful, book They Both Die at the End by Adam Silvera.
-This is a heartbreaking book in the best possible way.
+They Both Die at the End by Adam Silvera is a beautiful, gripping, sad and at the same time hopeful, book.
+This is a heartbreaking story in the best possible way.
 It’s one of those books that will stay with you and make you think about your own choices and the way you live your own life.

 I was immediately intrigued by the title the first time I heard about this book.
 Was the title a spoiler by the author or would there be an unexpected twist?
 Obviously I won’t tell you as it would be a spoiler on my behalf, but don’t let the title and whatever happened in the book fool you.
 This is not a book about death, but about life; about living your life to the fullest, because it could be over any second.